reTooled.net

 Premiere Pro CS6 – Adjustment Layers

-by Josh on March 16, 2012 in Premiere Pro with No Comments
+by Josh on March 16, 2012 in Premiere Pro with Comments Off on Premiere Pro CS6 – Adjustment Layers

 Borrowing from it’s sister application After Effects, Premiere Pro CS6 has added the hugely powerful concept of Adjustment Layers directly into the editing environment.
 This new feature is an amazing advancement for tasks such as color correction, but its uses are infinite.